File Transfer Between Machines-Users

 βοΈ All RUAI machines are based on Ubuntu OS.
 When transferring files between your local computer and a rented machine, you need to use the terminal.

-βοΈ This guide covers the usage of scp
+βοΈ This guide covers the usage of scp and croc.

 1. Using SCP for File Transfer